AbishekSathiyan/Udemy_Clone/README.md

 ## Usage
 - Navigate through the different sections to explore course categories, recommendations, and trending topics.
+- View the site on different devices or resize your browser window to observe responsive changes.
 - Hover over interactive elements like course titles for additional effects.
 - The design is static and intended for showcasing UI elements without functional backend integration.